 Having covered shows by such bands as Norma Jean, Memphis May Fire, Life of Agony, and even some independent acoustic artists, I’ve certainly had my share of experience on the other side of the barrier.
 Yet whilst having that press band around your wrist is a pivotal moment for any budding journalist, it’s not as simple as it looks; for even something as straightforward as covering a live gig requires plenty of preparation and industry know-how.
 Therefore I decided to let you in on some nuances regarding what you should keep in mind when taking that dive into your first press pit.

-This also means that it will be your responsibility to research (very important) the details of a given band’s press associate and contact them regarding your presence at the show; and if such a contact is by any means not available, then try contacting the venue instead.
-Granted you won’t always get a positive response - or any response at all - but don’t despair, for that is part part of the process.
+This also means that it will be your responsibility to research (very important) the details of a given band’s press associate and contact them regarding your presence at the show, and if such a contact is not available, then try contacting the venue instead.
+Granted you won’t always get a positive response (or any response at all) but don’t despair, for that is part part of the process.
 However, if you don’t get a reply after two e-mails, then consider calling it a day, for the sake of professional courtesy.
 It is important that when you contact a band’s management you do so gracefully and professionally, otherwise you’re going to be spending a lot of those Friday nights at home.

 This point is very much a sibling of the previous one.
 People will fuck-up and miscommunications shall happen, so be prepared to be turned away at the door; it happens to the best of us.
 I’ve been turned away from a gig once because my first name was slightly misspelled on the guest list; and even proof of my correspondence with the PR couldn’t help.
 In addition to that, I’ve had instances where the ticket holder had to call my PR contact to corroborate the validity of my presence there.

 So all in all, it happens.
 Don’t let it get you down though, for there will always be new gigs and new opportunities to pursue you journalistic prowess.

 Establishing Relationships, Making Contacts, and Mailing Lists